The Mission of the Commonwealth Music Council is to curate the music of the Commonwealth

-From October 2016 there will be 15 Commonwealth Community Heritage National Focus Days, from October 2017 in there will be 30 Commonwealth Community Heritage National Focus Days and by October 2018 and in all future years, there will be 52 Commonwealth Community Heritage National Focus Days.
-One for each Commonwealth country.
+From October 2017 there will be 15 Commonwealth Community Heritage National Focus Days, from October 2018 in there will be 30 Commonwealth Community Heritage National Focus Days and by October 2018 and in all future years, there will be 53 Commonwealth Community Heritage National Focus Days.
+One National Focus Days for each Commonwealth country.

 October CCH 1 India, Pakistan, Bangladesh, Sri Lanka.